SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-help/logs/logs.md

 Use the log collection feature to download all Prophecy system logs from the [admin page.](/docs/architecture/self-hosted/download-logs.md#navigate-to-the-download-logs-ui)
 ![img](./../img/prophecy_logs.png)

-### Pipeline Logs
+### Pipeline logs

 Use the log download button inside any Pipeline to download logs related to that particular Pipeline.
 ![img](./../img/pipeline_logs.png)

-## Spark Cluster Issues
+## Spark cluster issues

-When attaching a Spark cluster to a Pipeline, Prophecy uses the Fabric details.
+When attaching a Spark cluster to a Pipeline, Prophecy uses the [Fabric](docs/concepts/fabrics/fabrics.md) details.
 Check for error codes [here](/docs/Spark/fabrics/diagnostics.md) and send this information via the Support Portal if applicable.

 ### Configurations

-Use the [Spark UI](./cluster-config-ui.md) or a [notebook](./cluster-config-notebook.md) to collect cluster configurations and send via the Support Portal.
+Use the [Spark UI](./cluster-config.md#configUI) or a [notebook](./cluster-config.md#configNB) to collect cluster configurations and send via the Support Portal.

-### Connectivity Check
+### Connectivity check

 Open a notebook on the Spark cluster and run the following command, adjusting the Prophecy endpoint: